francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 === Deep Remove

 #display-rules(
-  Remove-SupPathsEq-Empty, "",
+  Remove-SuperPathsEq-Empty, "",
-  Remove-SupPathsEq-Discard, "",
+  Remove-SuperPathsEq-Discard, "",
-  Remove-SupPathsEq-Keep, "",
+  Remove-SuperPathsEq-Keep, "",
 )

-Deep-Remove rules define a function similar to Remove ($without$) that in addiction to removing the given path from the context, also removes all the sup-paths of that path.
+Deep-Remove rules define a function similar to Remove ($without$) that in addiction to removing the given path from the context, also removes all the super-paths of that path.

 $ \_minus.circle\_: Delta -> p -> Delta $